Analysis | A decade of wringing money and power out of conservative victimhood nears its apex

 You don't need to read between the lines much to understand that there's a distinct possibility that Alexander, after years of building his name through right-wing agitation, might similarly see an opportunity in Trump's effort to throw out the results of the 2020 contest.
 You might suspect that Alexander's more virulent rhetoric has, at a minimum, multiple motivations.
 If bolstering concerns about the election is lucrative, why draw a line on how far you're willing to go to bolster those concerns?

 It’s not insignificant that Alexander’s emergence coincided with the rise of the tea party movement during President Barack Obama’s first term in office.
 For all of the legitimate energy that the movement fostered, there was also a lot of grifting — financial and political — associated with the effort.
-A number of groups emerged to fundraise off of the energy of the movement and amplified concerns about the future of the country, not all of them legitimate.
+A number of groups emerged to fundraise off the energy of the movement and amplified concerns about the future of the country, not all of them legitimate.
 The passion of supporters could be easy to parlay into money and political support, something which Trump himself explored with his overt flirtations with the movement in his brief consideration of a 2012 run.

-Kelli Ward is another person who rose within Republican politics through the Tea Party movement.
+Kelli Ward is another person who rose within Republican politics through the tea party movement.
 After winning a seat in the Arizona state Senate in 2012, she twice tried to earn the party’s nomination for a seat in the U.S. Senate, without success.
 She, too, has embraced the fringes of right-wing, including demonstrating support for rancher Cliven Bundy during his standoff with federal officials in 2014 and joining Loomer for an event last year.

 Ward is now the head of the Republican Party in Arizona.
-She’s been outspoken in her criticism of Gov. Doug Ducey (R) since Ducey certified the results of President-elect Joe Biden’s victory in the state.
+She’s been outspoken in her criticism of Gov. Doug Ducey (R) since he certified the results of President-elect Joe Biden’s victory in the state.
 When Ducey explained in a series of tweets why he was legally bound to do so, Ward told him to “STHU” — to shut up.

 Ward, too, has an interest in boosting the idea that the election was stolen.
 Much of the most vocal part of her party believes Trump’s rhetoric on the matter and sees nefarious efforts playing a role in the results.
 That doesn’t mean that her position is insincere; like many Republicans, she may in fact believe the baseless claims that rampant fraud occurred.
 But that doesn’t mean that fighting against Ducey on the point isn’t politically useful.